Apple cider vinegar (ACV) is one of those buzzy wellness ingredients that people time and time again swear by. It’s not surprising why, though.

 11. Make an acne potion with ACV

 As previously mentioned, ACV has antibacterial benefits thanks to its acetic acid.
 In addition, it also has small amounts of citric, lactic, and succinic acid.
-These antibacterial acids to kill P. acnes, the bacteria that causes breakouts.
+These antibacterial acids

 On top of the bacteria-killing acids, Batayneh points out that some claim ACV’s astringent properties may help fight acne.
 “However,” she cautions, “this hasn’t been scientifically proven.”